 The CFI subfield contains the value in the LSB; the 7 MSBs are reserved.

 The VID subfield contains the value in the 12 LSBs; the 4 MSBs are reserved.

+For Classifier Type 6, the format of the Frame Classifier field of an TCLAS element is illustrated in Figure 8-xx2.